prebid/prebid.github.io/prebid-video/video-getting-started.md

 Your first step to implementing header bidding for video is to [download Prebid.js]({{site.github.url}}/download.html).
 Before downloading, select the adapters you want to include.
 (You can add more adapters later.)

--	Include at least one video adapter.
-Find a list of available video adapters [here]({{site.github.url}}/dev-docs/bidders.html#bidder-video-native).
+- Include at least one bid adapter that supports video.
+Find a list of eligible adapters [here]({{site.github.url}}/dev-docs/bidders.html#bidder-video-native).
 - If Google Ad Manager is your ad server, you must include the [Google Ad Manager Video module](/dev-docs/publisher-api-reference/adServers.dfp.buildVideoUrl.html).
 - If you’ll be integrating with Prebid Server, be sure to include “Prebid Server” in the list of adapters.

+### How to integrate

+To integrate Prebid with a video player, we recommend using the Video Module.
+The Video Module will automatically:
+- render bids in your desired video player
+- mark used bids as won
+- trigger player and media events
+- fill the oRTB Video Impression and Content params in the bid request

 ### Define Prebid Ad Units